Area of Law: Immigration Law

 Programs no longer accepting applications

-Start-up Visa Program (SUV) for innovative entrepreneurs – CLOSED
+Start-up Visa Program (SUV) – CURRENTLY CLOSED

-Self-Employed Persons Program – PAUSED
+Self-Employed Persons Program – PAUSED TILL THE END OF 2027

 The Self-Employed Persons Program has been paused indefinitely since April 2024.
-This program was previously for individuals with experience in cultural activities, athletics, or farm management who planned to be self-employed in Canada.
+This program was for individuals with experience in cultural activities, athletics, or farm management who planned to be self-employed in Canada.

 Quebec

 Note that Quebec manages its own separate business immigration programs under the Canada-Quebec Accord, so potential applicants should check Quebec’s current programs and rules.
+Quebec’s programs include investor pathways (requiring $1.2 million CAD investment) and entrepreneur pathways for business ownership.

 Business Immigrant Application Process

-1. Pre-application analysis / eligibility check
+- Pre-application analysis / eligibility check

-5. Become a Canadian Permanent Resident & (eventually) Citizen
+- Become a Canadian Permanent Resident & (eventually) Citizen

-• Once PR is granted, you may live and work in Canada, gain access to social benefits, and, after meeting residency requirements, apply for Canadian citizenship if desired.
+Once PR is granted: You may live and work in Canada, gain access to social benefits, and, after meeting residency requirements (e.g., 3 years in Canada in the last 5 years), apply for Canadian citizenship.
+As a PR holder, avoid crimes in Canada or elsewhere, as this could lead to cancellation of PR status and deportation.

 Immigration Fees